Witko/nvidia-xrun/README.md

   4) enjoy

-  Currently sudo is required as the script needs to wake up GPU, modprobe the nvidia driver and then perform cleanup afterwards.
+  Currently sudo is required as the script needs to wake up GPU, modprobe the nvidia driver and perform cleanup afterwards.
 For this we use bbswitch.